 The executor of an estate plays a crucial role in managing and distributing a person’s assets after they pass away.
 However, preventing mistakes and ensuring the executor fulfills their duties of estate administration is of utmost importance.
-Here, we’ll focus on how common mistakes an executor can make and how to prevent them, ensuring a smooth and accurate execution of your wishes and preserving the integrity of your legacy.
+As estate planning attorneys in Alexandria, VA, we’ll focus on how common mistakes an executor can make and how to prevent them, ensuring a smooth and accurate execution of your wishes and preserving the integrity of your legacy.

 Common Mistakes Executors Can Make